 The Arrow Rock Lyceum Theatre is one of Missouri’s oldest professional regional theatres (AEA- LOA-LORT D).
 In 1961, in an old Baptist church, the Arrow Rock Lyceum Theatre began entertaining audiences.
 Now, over a half a century later, The Lyceum continues to entertain audiences in a beautiful, historic setting.
 Located in the unique Village of Arrow Rock, Missouri, The Lyceum is now housed in a beautiful, intimate 416 seat theatre where Lyceum audiences truly are a part of the action.
 Each year, more than 33,000 patrons enjoy Broadway-caliber productions created by professional theatre artists carefully chosen from around the country.

 The house manager assumes control of “the front of the house” — this means the space beginning at the outside entrance to the theatre and extending to the foot of the stage.
-If there are show programs to be handed out prior to the performance, the house manager makes sure that the correct amount are available.
 The house manager does a “walk through” of the theatre to verify that the house is clean and presentable for the audience.
-If there are signs or notices relevant to a particular show, such as “no flash photography” or “no use of cell phones” the house manager makes sure those signs are in place.
+If there are signs or notices relevant to a particular show, the house manager makes sure those signs are in place.

-Ushers take tickets and lead patrons to their seats.
+Ushers review tickets and lead patrons to their seats.
 The house manager works with the Administrative Assistant on scheduling the ushers.
 He/she trains, and supervises these ushers.
 This means making sure that ushers have a good sense of the seating map, so that they can lead patrons to their seats in the quickest possible way.
-Some ushers may be assigned to hand out programs.
 Ushers must also be made familiar with the late-comers policy.
-The house manager makes sure that ushers have whatever supplies are needed to their job, such as flashlights.
+The house manager makes sure that ushers have whatever supplies are needed to their job.

 The house manager works closely with the box office manager.
 If there is a dispute about tickets — for example, if a patron mistakes the date on her ticket and shows up on the wrong night, or seating issue, the house manager helps resolve the situation.
 The house manager must make sure that the theatre is observing capacity limits and fire laws.